 Who should not take Requip?You should not take Requip if you are allergic to it or any of its ingredients.

 What should I tell my doctor before I take the first dose of Requip?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with this drug.
-Also, talk to your doctor about your complete medical history, especially if you have a past history of heart disease, you have daytime sleepiness from a sleep disorder, if you or are pregnant or planning to become pregnant, if you smoking or drink alcohol.
+Also, talk to your doctor about your complete medical history, especially if you have a past history of heart disease, you have daytime sleepiness from a sleep disorder, if you or are pregnant, plan to become pregnant, or if you smoke or drink alcohol.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

 Adults: Requip is usually taken three times daily and Requip XL is usually taken once daily.
 Your doctor will start you on a low dose and change the dose over a course of several weeks until you are taking the right amount to control your symptoms.